dinesh-GDK/aMaze/README.md

 # aMaze!

-**aMaze** is a web application that comprises of a maze generator as well as various maze solvers.
-You can create random mazes, play, and solve the mazes or you can choose an algorithm to solve the mazes for you.
+**aMaze** is a web application that comprises of a various maze generators as well as various maze solvers.
+You can create and solve the mazes by using the available algorithms or you can play and solve the mazes on your own.

 You can access the web application [here](https://dinesh-gdk.github.io/aMaze).

 ## Maze Generation
-The mazes in **aMaze** are created by a modified version of **Randomized Prim's algorithm**.
+There are three algorithms to craete mazez.
+- Recursive Division
+- Randomized Kruskal's Algorithm
+- Randomized Prim's Algorithm

 ## Maze Solvers
 There are four algorithms to solve mazes.
-- Depth-first search
+- Depth-first Search
-- Breadth-first search
+- Breadth-first Search
 - Dijkstra's Algorithm
 - A* Search